 Life in the house

 After a long construction period, Rose and Max Seidler moved into the completed house in late 1950.
-Family recollections are of two very different but equally determined individuals, who faced an equally determined son.
-Harry dismissed most of their Viennese furniture as unsuitable for a modern home, to be replaced with items he had bought before leaving New York.
+Harry dismissed most of his parents’ Viennese furniture as unsuitable for a modern home, to be replaced with items he had bought before leaving New York.
 Rose, however, insisted on keeping several Viennese pieces: an ornate silver cutlery service and a decorated tea set that had pride of place on the traymobile Harry designed to her specifications.

 Rose Seidler was herself a modern woman.
 A superb cook and hostess, she mostly welcomed the house’s mod cons when entertaining family, friends and those Harry invited to the architectural functions held constantly at the house.
 She also faced a regular invasion of uninvited visitors, who, following the extraordinary amount of media coverage the house generated, lined the driveway to stare through the glass walls.

 Rose’s influence is particularly evident in the area between the bush and the lawn.
 Over 17 years, she almost single-handedly built the eccentric layers of rockeries: ‘the remnants of this excavation from the garage that wasn’t usable for building stone was just tipped in here ... and she built these rough stone walls ... they were certainly not architect designed’.6 The exotic plants and flowers, fruit trees and vegetable gardens Rose cultivated are still evident today.
 The vegetable garden always produced a surplus.
 ‘She used to invite friends to come and take anything they want and I remember ... [photographer] Max Dupain going home with great boxes full of cabbages and whatever’.7